matthewpennell/eve-traders-handbook/readme.md

 ### Changelog

+* 4 September 2016 - Separated rigs from other modules for easier filtering
 * 17 July 2016 - Add doctrine management/cross-referencing
 * 12 June 2016 - Switch to use live site for all images, rather than the now defunct Image Export Collection
 * 2 May 2016 - Switch to allow for region-based monitoring rather than specifying individual systems